 15. Employment Tribunal support

-15.1 Following notification to the Customer of a lodged tribunal, EEF will assess the likely resource requirements in order to support the Customer through the end to end Employment Tribunal process (including ET3 responses), and will provide a one-off fixed fee quote payable by the Customer as a one-time payment in return for EEF to provide the employment tribunal support service.
+15.1 Following notification to the Customer of a lodged tribunal, EEF will assess the likely resource requirements in order to support the Customer through the end to end Employment Tribunal process (including ET3 responses), and will provide a fee quote payable by the Customer as a one-time payment in return for EEF to provide the employment tribunal support service.

 15.2 Where EEF provides such a quote for work, EEF will also provide a relevant scope of works to be conducted and the basis upon which the fee has been derived following conversations with the Customer.
 Should the requirements materially change for any reason at any point, requiring significantly more work beyond that initially envisaged, the Customer acknowledges that additional fees may become due.
 In such instances EEF endeavors to notify the Customer at the earliest opportunity.